apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

     ^@

-STOMP 1.0 clients do specify which virtual host they are connecting to so the broker connects those clients to the first virtual host defined in it's configuration.
-STOMP 1.1 clients do specify a virtual host when they connect.
+STOMP 1.0 clients don't specify which virtual host they are connecting to so the broker connects those clients to the first virtual host defined in it's configuration.
+STOMP 1.1 clients must specify a virtual host when they connect.
 If no configured virtual host `host_name` matches the client's requested host, the connection is terminated with an ERROR.
 Therefore, it is critical that the virtual hosts configuration define all the